Understanding Estimating Activity Duration in Project Management

-It is not an easy task to estimate the project duration – it needs a Project Manager’s knowledge of some theory, application of some best practices and methodologies.
+Aspiring project managers must learn how to perform a variety of tasks in order to get a project started and estimating activity duration is one of them.
+It’s not always an easy task to estimate the project duration, because doing so needs a Project Manager’s knowledge of some theory, along with application of some best practices and methodologies.

-It is more accurate in nature.
+This method is more accurate in nature.
 It is based on a statistical calculation of historical data and other variables.
-Such as in design phase in case of a construction project, cutting of 1000 stones will take 8 hours and so on.
-So, you can understand how accurate it can be.
-If project is of similar nature that we had performed in the past, it can be a best process to get estimation on the duration.
-It is an estimation based on some unitary calculation from the historical data from the past project.
+For example, in the design phase in case of a construction project, you may already have the activity duration: cutting 1,000 stones will take 8 hours and so on.
+If your project is of a similar nature to one performed in the past, it is worth your while to find existing activity duration estimates and historical data from the past project.

 TE = (O + 4M + P) ÷ 6